 One mental health day may not be adequate based on what you may be facing—and that’s OK.
 Consider taking a long weekend, or mini staycation if your schedule permits.
 And if you feel like you may need more than a few days on your own to feel better, don’t hesitate to reach out to someone.
 Discussing your emotions with a friend or trusted confidante or a mental health professional can put you on the path to a peaceful new start.

-Learn more about making mental health a priority from Beachside Rehab in Fort Pierce, Florida.
+Learn more about making mental health a priority from Beachside Rehab in West Palm Beach, Florida.
 Beachside Rehab offers inpatient and outpatient detox, rehabilitation, and holistic recovery.
 Call for more information at 866-349-1770 and speak with a trained admissions counselor.

 Photo by Sylwia Bartyzel on Unsplash